Yingping-LI/Light-U-net/README.md

-### Usage:
+### 2.2 Usage of the code:

-**Train the models:** set the hyperparameters in "parser_args.py" file, including the selected model, the data path et al., then run the following code to train the model.
+Set the hyperparameters in "parser_args.py" file, including the selected model, the data path et al., then run the following code to train the model and predict the segmentation.

+**Train the models:**

 ```python train.py```